cbcrg/tcoffee/docs/tcoffee_manual.rst

 The main methods and their scope
 --------------------------------
-.. note:: There are many MSA packages around, the most common ones being ClustalW, MUSCLE, MAFFT, T-Coffee and ProbCons; amongst the latest ones, you can find phylogeny-aware aligners (PRANK and SATé) and modifed/improved consistency-based aligners (MSAProbs).
+.. note:: There are many MSA packages around, the most common ones being ClustalW, MUSCLE, MAFFT, T-Coffee and ProbCons; amongst the latest ones, you can find phylogeny aware aligners (PRANK and SATé) and modifed/improved consistency based aligners (MSAProbs).
 You can almost forget about the other packages, as there is virtually nothing you could do with them that you will not be able to do with these packages.
 All these packages offer a complex trade-off between speed, accuracy and versatility.

 ClustalW is really everywhere...
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^